- decide on an application by a provider to register a centre

 Resident questionnaires are sent in advance of announced inspections to allow residents to provide feedback on what it is like to live in a designated centre.

-Inspectors are required at all times to act in line with our Code of conduct for inspectors and our Code of business conduct.
+Inspectors are required at all times to act in line with our code of business conduct.
 Where concerns arise, we encourage services to inform us as soon as possible.

 After the inspection